 Dialogue on Digital Responsibility

 Policymakers, businesses and citizens are scrambling to understand the impact and challenges of digitalisation.
-Whilst technology can benefit people but its impact on society is not always positive.
+Technology can benefit people but its impact on society is not always positive.
 Inspired by the UN Agenda for Sustainable Development, our multi-stakeholder dialogue is establishing Global Digital Goals to articulate a better direction for digital development.